CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     ]
 ```

-The store only contains the restaurant it was initialized with, not the new one the server returned.
-Let's update the action to handle the returned value:
+The store only contains the restaurant it was initialized with, not the new one the server responds with.
+Let's update `createRestaurant` to handle the server response data:

 ```diff
  export const RECORD_LOADING_ERROR = 'RECORD_LOADING_ERROR';